frappe/frappe-ui/src/components/ListView.story.md

 4. showTooltip (Boolean) - if true, tooltip will be shown on hover of row - default is true
-5. resizeColumn (Boolean) - if true, column can be resized by dragging the resizer on the right side of the column header - default is true
+5. resizeColumn (Boolean) - if true, column can be resized by dragging the resizer on the right side of the column header - default is false

 ---